islam516/SchoolManagementSystem/README.md

 This is a school management system for a c-project

-This project was the grad-project of an embedded C Course. it is a School management system that make the use able to :
+This project was the grad-project of an embedded C Course.

+it is a School management system that make the user able to :
   1. Add New Students.
   2. Remove an Existing Student.
   3. Updating Student info.